A brief introduction to child abuse statistics.

 Child abuse offences

-The Home Office publishes the police statistics for the number of child abuse offences committed against children in England and Wales.
+The Office for National Statistics publishes the police statistics for the number of police recorded child abuse offences committed against children in England and Wales.
 There is no single category that includes all child abuse offences, but there are a number of different offences that constitute child abuse, which include: “cruelty to or neglect of children”, “causing or allowing the death of a child”, and “sexual activity with a child under 13”.

 The statistics for child abuse offences underrepresent the number of children who are abused because not all child abuse comes to the attention of the police.
-Even if the police know about the abuse, they may decide that it is not in the best interests of the child to investigate it as a criminal offence, in which case it will not get recorded as such.
+Even if the police know about the abuse, it will not be recorded as an offence if it does not amount to a crime as defined in law.
+There have also been some questions over the quality of police crime recording, leading in January 2014 to the UK Statistics Authority (UKSA) removing police recorded crime's National Statistics status4.

-The Home Office Crime in England and Wales 4 series shows the number of individual offences recorded by the police as well as the number of offences resulting in an offender being charged or cautioned.
+The Home Office's Crime in England and Wales 5 series shows the number of individual offences recorded by the police as well as the number of offences resulting in an offender being charged or cautioned.

-The Ministry of Justice Criminal statistics 5 series shows the number of offenders who are cautioned or found guilty of child abuse offences.
+The Ministry of Justice's Criminal justice statistics 6 series shows the number of offenders who are cautioned or found guilty of child abuse offences.

 The reason why we cannot compare the data in these two publications is that the Crime in England and Wales statistics series details the number of offences, while the Criminal Statistics series details the number of offenders.